Encoding Thoughts Into Memory

 Episodic memory

-Episodic memory is a type of memory associated with a personal experience where you can connect details of the memory with each other.
+Episodic memory is a type of memory associated with a personal experience where you can account for the details of the memory by connecting them with each other.
 For example, someone might remember some of the events of their wedding day when looking through old wedding photos.
 Memory experts are still studying why people can remember some episodic memories but not others.
 Recent research indicates that "a bidirectional flow of information between the neocortex and hippocampus is fundamental to the formation and retrieval of episodic memories."

 Some situations may interfere with encoding and cause forgetfulness, such as inattentiveness.
 If you forget where your car is parked, it doesn't necessarily mean you don't know where it is but that the location wasn't encoded in your brain.
 Outside interference can cause problems in encoding and storing memories; sometimes, memories "compete" for prominence in the mind.